cdl-geneseo/critical-digital-practices/mod-2/editing-from-the-command-line.md

 cat filename.txt
 ```
 you can confirm that you saved the file content successfully.

-Suppose you want to re-enter the file and add a line?

 It takes a while to get the hang of Vim's keyboard commands, but once you do, it will seem much less intimidating.
 There are additional commands that let you perform standard editing tasks such as cut, copy, paste, and undo.
 One useful feature of Vim is its ability to highlight syntax in documents that include markup (HTML or XML, for example) or programming instructions.
 Typing `:syntax on` will turn this feature on.
 (If you're using Git Bash, you may find that you don't have to do anything to turn this feature on.)